jgbaldwinbrown/dice_roller/Readme.md

 q
 ```

-`roll` can also be run in batch mode by simply directing set of commands to standard input in one of the two following ways:
+`roll` can also be run in batch mode by simply directing a set of commands to standard input in one of the two following ways:

 ```
 cat input.txt | roll